Corporate - Group taxationLast reviewed - 28 December 2022

 - Whether the company has prepared transfer pricing documentation.

-Transfer pricing disputes may be resolved through the domestic objection and appeal process, or, where the dispute involves a transaction with a related party in a country that is one of Indonesia’s tax treaty partners, the parties may request double tax relief under the Mutual Agreement Procedures (MAP) article of the relevant tax treaty.
-MAP may be applied concurrently with the domestic dispute resolution process.
-An existing MAP will cease when the tax court announces its decision.
+Transfer pricing disputes may be resolved through the domestic objection and appeal process or, where the dispute involves a transaction with a related party in a country that is one of Indonesia’s tax treaty partners, the parties may request double tax relief under the Mutual Agreement Procedures (MAP) article of the relevant tax treaty.
+The MAP may be applied concurrently with a domestic dispute resolution process.
+If the MAP process has not reached agreement until the announcement of the Tax Court or Judicial Review Decision on the MAP-related content, the DGT may use the Decision result as a position in the MAP negotiation or propose a cessation of negotiation.

 Increase in transfer pricing focused investigations